BeauloSun/BlockBid/README.md

 # This weekend todo:

-1. Profile page listed holdings for 1155 √
+[x] 1.
+Profile page listed holdings for 1155 ü
 2. Contract validation for selling more than you have √
 3. Sell1155 page handling contract error for selling more than you have (setMessage) √
 4. Page for all listing for one token (backend)